Make Ahead Sausage and Herb Stuffing Recipe (Freezes Well)

 I love hosting Thanksgiving.
 For me, it always comes down to two simple things: food and family.

-If you can, look for a herbed or sourdough loaf.
+Bread: Look for a herbed or sourdough loaf for the best flavor and texture.
 Now that Proof Bread is here in Mesa, I love using their sourdough for this recipe.

 Ingredients